 Instruction in the artistry of hair design.
-Topics include theory, techniques, and application of hair

-Lecture Hrs = 2, Lab Hrs = 6, Insurance Fee Prerequisite: CSME 1401
+Topics include theory, techniques, and application of hair design.
+Lecture Hrs = 2, Lab Hrs = 6, Insurance Fee

 Chemical Reformation and Related Theory

 Presentation of the theory and practice of chemical reformation including terminology, application, and workplace competencies.